Originally created in Fall 2008, this simple, flavorful, grain-free and nut-free raw bread is extremely versatile and easy to make.

 1 tablespoon raw coconut oil

-1/16 teaspoon pink crystal salt (fine grind)
+1/2 teaspoon grey sea salt (fine grind)

 A few tips…

-If your dates are not soft and pliable, you can soak them in a small amount pure water, just enough to cover the dates, for fifteen minutes or longer until they plump up enough for ease in blending.
-If you store your dates in the refrigerator, they will become stiff from the cold but will usually somewhat soften up after being left out at room temperature for a while.
+If your dates are not soft and pliable, you can soak them in a small amount pure water, just enough to cover the dates, for fifteen minutes or longer until they plump up enough for ease in chopping and blending.
+If you store your dates in the refrigerator, they will become stiff from the cold but will usually soften up somewhat after being left out at room temperature for a while.
 If they still seem hard, then definitely utilize the soak method.